teoscura/ing-sw-2025-ponzo-romano-sarto-scuratti/README.md

 ## How to start a game client

+### GUI

 > [!CAUTION]
-> If you wish to play with a mac, make sure to use the right jar!
-The jar made to support Intel Macs is denoted by a _intel in its name, while the normal jar supports ARM Macs.
+> If you wish to play with a mac, make sure to use the right GUI client jar!
+The jar made to support Intel Macs is denoted by a _intel in its name, while the unmarked jar supports Apple Silicon.

-### GUI
+> [!IMPORTANT]
+> When opening the jar, some warnings regarding unnamed modules may appear, these are due to the shade maven plugin used to build the Jars, which "flattens" modules, making module distinctions moot.

 You can start the GUI client by opening the provided .JAR file with:
 ```java -jar GC13-gui-1.0.jar``` (Make sure to match the name of the jar if youre on an Intel Mac by adding "_intel"!)